SuperOfficeDocs/superoffice-docs/docs/api/webapi/rest/index.md

 uid: rest_api
 description: SuperOffice REST Web API exposes objects as entities that can be manipulated using the HTTP verbs GET, PUT, POST, and DELETE.
 author: {github-id}
-keywords:
+keywords: webapi, rest
 so.date:
 so.topic: concept
 ---

 # REST WebAPI

 The REST API exposes objects as entities that can be retrieved using HTTP GET, modified using HTTP PUT, created using HTTP POST, and deleted using HTTP DELETE.
+To get the version and more info, [access the API endpoint][12]: `/api`

 **Examples:**